Baloch Americans

-Baloch Americans (آمریکنی بلۏچ) are Americans of Baloch descent.

-A 2015 eight-part documentary by VSH News, the first Balochi language news channel, called Balochs in America, shows that Baloch Americans live in different parts of the United States, including Washington D.C., New York, Texas, North Carolina and Washington.
-Many Baloch Americans come from Pakistan, both from Balochistan province and Karachi city and elsewhere in Pakistan.
-Others come from the Iranian province of Sistan and Baluchistan.
-Many Baloch Americans work at nonprofits, information technology companies and in the public sector.
+Baloch Americans (آمریکی بلۏچ) are Americans of Baloch descent.
+A 2015 eight-part documentary by VSH News, the first Balochi language news channel, called Baloch in America, showcasing Baloch Americans lives of Baloch people in the United States, including within Washington D.C., New York City (NYC), Texas, North Carolina, and Washington state.

+Many Baloch Americans come from Pakistan, in areas such as Balochistan province, Karachi, and elsewhere in Pakistan.
+Others come from the Iranian province of Sistan-Baluchestan.

-Political activism
+Political activities

 Baloch Americans are politically active in dealing with issues concerning the Baloch population in Iran and Pakistan.
-A congressional hearing of the United States (US) Committee on Foreign Affairs on February 8, 2012, chaired by Republican Congressman Dana Rohrabacher, highlighted the alleged human rights atrocities attributed to the Pakistani security forces in Balochistan.
+A congressional hearing of the United States (U.S.) House Committee on Foreign Affairs on February 8, 2012, chaired by Republican Congressman Dana Rohrabacher, highlighted human rights abuses attributed to the Pakistani security forces in Balochistan.
 The hearing drew severe criticism from the Pakistani government which described it as interference into its domestic affairs.

-Soon after the hearing on Balochistan, Rohrabacher introduced a resolution in the US House of Representatives on February 18, 2012, calling upon Pakistan to recognise the Baloch right to self-determination.
+Soon after the hearing on Balochistan, Rohrabacher introduced a resolution in the U.S. House of Representatives on February 18, 2012, calling upon Pakistan to recognise the Baloch right to self-determination.
 House Representatives Louie Gohmert and Steve King co-sponsored the motion that highlighted Balochistan's troubled past with Pakistan.
-In an op-ed published in The Washington Post, Why I support Baluchistan, Rohrabacher said, "I make no apology for submitting a resolution championing the oppressed people of Baluchistan in their dealings with a Pakistani government that has betrayed our trust."

-Baloch Americans staged a demonstration outside the White House to protest a visit by Pakistani Prime Minister Nawaz Sharif in October 2013.
+In a op-ed named; Why I support Baluchistan, published in The Washington Post (WP), Rohrabacher said:"I make no apology for submitting a resolution championing the oppressed people of Baluchistan [sic] in their dealings with a Pakistani government that has betrayed our trust."Baloch Americans staged a demonstration outside the White House to protest a visit by former Pakistani Prime Minister Nawaz Sharif in October 2013.

-On October 22, 2015, a Baloch activist named Ahmar Mastikhan heckled Pakistan's Prime Minister Nawaz Sharif during his speech at the U.S. Institute for Peace.
-The protester chanted "free free Balochistan".
-Later on, Ahmar MastiKhan claimed that he heckled Nawaz Sharif at the order of Indian intelligence who paid him money to do so.
-He further claimed that Research and Analysis Wing was funding Baloch militants and that Research and Analysis Wing paid 15 million dollar in last few year.
-Mastikhan also said that India was supporting terrorism in Pakistan.
+On October 22, 2015, a Baloch activist named Ahmar Mastikhan heckled Sharif during his speech at the U.S. Institute for Peace.
+The protester chanted: "Free-free Balochistan".
+Later on, Ahmar Mastikhan claimed that he heckled Sharif at the order of the Indian intelligence agency Research & Analysis Wing (R&AW) who paid him money to do so.
+He further claimed that the R&AW was funding Baloch militants and that had him paid 15 million dollar in last few years, Mastikhan also claimed that India was supporting terrorism in Pakistan.

-Baloch activists from the Baloch National Movement (BNM) protested outside the White House on February 13, 2016 to condemn the killing of BNM Secretary General Dr. Manan Baloch.
+Baloch activists from the Baloch National Movement (BNM) protested outside the White House on February 13, 2016 to condemn the killing of BNM Secretary-General Dr. Manan Baloch.

 On September 14, 2016, Baloch activists protested outside the United Nations Headquarters to condemn what they described to be Pakistan's "illegal occupation" of Balochistan.